SigNoz/signoz.io/docs/operate/clickhouse/distributed-clickhouse.md

 ---

 :::info
-From v0.12 onwards, SigNoz introduces support for distributed clickhouse.
+In v0.12, SigNoz introduces support for distributed clickhouse.
 :::

 ## Prerequisites